 In 2012, India had only 600 km expressways whereas, at the same time, China had 74,000 km.
 India had a national highway network of 70,000 kilometres, while China had about 130,000 kilometres of national highways.

 Overview of India road Maps

 Previously, India did not allot funds for constructing or upkeep of its roadways network.
 However, the scenario has evolved over the past 15 years.
-The Government of India in collaboration with a number of private players is taking groundbreaking endeavors for overhauling the road transportation system of the nation.
+The Government of India, in collaboration with a number of private players, is taking groundbreaking endeavours for overhauling the road transportation system of the nation.

 By 2013, India is mulling over to outlay about US$70 Billion to upgrade its main road network.